-The Growth of AI in Healthcare AI is fueling rapid and sustained growth in the healthcare sector, offering significant investment opportunities.
+The Development of AI in Medical Fields AI is providing substantial investment possibilities and driving the healthcare industry's rapid and steady expansion.
 A report by Mordor Intelligence predicts that the global healthcare AI market will reach a value of $36.79 billion by 2029, with a compound annual growth rate (CAGR) of 25.83% throughout 2024-2029.

 The Role of AI in Healthcare Projects